kaitlynm1/kaitlynm1.github.io/_posts/2002-01-01-MK-Lego-Peter.markdown

 <a href="https://www.youtube.com/watch?v=v0Bw7X6YlIs&ab_channel=Barbie">**Gameplay video**</a> <br>
 **Game Description:** Endless 3D runner for mobile themed around their relevant IP's.  <br>

+**Role:** <br>
-**Role:** Joined Lego team first to help release Lego Movie mode in accordance with the movie whilst leads were on business trip.
+- Joined Lego team to help release Lego Movie mode alongside movie release whilst leads were on business trip.
 Stayed on to help with development until Peter Rabbit Run came up.  <br>
-Joined Peter Rabbit run with senior programmer Simon from begginning to end, used Lego codebase knowledge to bring over endless runner framework and build new Peter features on top of this, releasing game with movie sequel launch. <br>
+- Joined Peter Rabbit run with senior programmer Simon from beginning to end, used Lego codebase knowledge to bring over endless runner framework and build new Peter features on top of this, releasing game with movie sequel launch. <br>

-**Contributions:** <br>
+- **Contributions:** <br>
 - Imported over basics of Endless Runner framework from Lego Friends codebase to Peter Rabbit Run inception. <br>
 - Big learnings from pair programming with senior programmers on this project - learnt so much about clean code habits and building modular codebases. <br>